django-cms/django-cms/docs/reference/configuration.rst

     ``True``

 Should the output of pages be cached?
-Takes the language, and timezone into account.
+Takes the language, and time zone into account.
 Pages for logged in users are not cached.
 If the toolbar is visible the page is not cached as well.